saltstack/salt-windows-msi/README.md

 ### `MINION_ID_FUNCTION`

-The minion ID can be set by a user defined module function.
+The minion ID can be set by a user defined module function ([Further reading](https://github.com/saltstack/salt/pull/41619)).

 If `MINION_ID_FUNCTION` is set, the installer creates module file `c:\salt\var\cache\salt\minion\extmods\modules\id_function.py` with the content